gapsc-us/DL4ART/README.md

 # DL4ART
 Deep learning models for Art

+In this repository we include some code used in our latest results in the application of artificial intelligence to the analysis of fabrics in canvases.
+With these analyses we provide the curator with tools to much improve the historical description of masterpieces.

+## Thread counting with CNN models for regression

 We include the code to train the VGG model in the manuscript "Thread Counting in Plain Weave for Old Paintings Using Semi-Supervised Regression Deep Learning Models"

 We have no permisson to share data.
 Therefore the code is given for those interested in trying it on their labeled samples.